 It also translates into displaying any other page requested by the user as quickly as possible and in such a manner to allow the user to interact with it (such as clicking on a link) even before it has been entirely received and displayed.

-All these are made possible through a special organization of the PDF file.
+All these are made possible through a unique organization of the PDF file.

 Regular PDFs contain all file information at the end of the file, and therefore a regular PDF becomes usable only after complete download.